fiskaltrust/rollout-doc/buy-resell/products/3rd-party/datev-meinfiskal.md

     1. Select the link at Name and go to the account of the PosOperator.
     2. Select Company -> Master data.
     3. Check if every mandatory field like Name* or Address* is filled in.
-    4. Also check that no blanks have been entered before or after.
+    4. Also, check that no blanks have been entered before or after.
-    5. Check whether a validity check can be successfully performed with either St.-ldNr. or USt-ldNr.
+    5. Check whether you can successfully perform a validity check with either St.-ldNr. or USt-ldNr.
     6. Save your entries with "Save".

 </details>